 - Identify Potential Witnesses – Get the names and contact information of anyone who saw the accident.
 If you can, do this quickly.
 Often, people who saw the collision will stop for a short time, but leave before the police arrive.
 Other motorists, passengers, or pedestrians can be critical witnesses.
 Do not volunteer the names and addresses of the witnesses until after you see if you are being accused of causing the accident.
 You have no obligation to provide information against yourself.
 If you are not at fault and there is some doubt with the officer, the witnesses may play a critical role in your exoneration.

-- Do Not Discuss or Admit Fault – Do not blame the other driver even if they were clearly at fault.
+- Do Not Discuss or Admit Fault – If you are in a car accident, you should not blame the other driver or confront them even if they were clearly at fault.
 It may just start an argument.
 But, if the other driver admits it was their fault, make a mental note of it.
 When the officer arrives, you can relay the information at that time.
 Even if you feel you may have been partially at fault, do not say anything or make any admissions.
 This does not mean that you should lie, just do not make an admission.
 “Fault” is often a complex determination based on the facts and complicated laws.
 High emotions and feelings of guilt may cloud your judgment and a little time may help you get a better feel for the events.

 - Write a Note to Yourself Afterward – After the accident write a note to yourself (and possibly for your attorney, if you later need one).
 Include all the information you have gathered and can remember while it is fresh in your mind.
 Explain how the accident happened as best as you can.
 Drawing a sketch or diagram of the collision will be a helpful memory aid later on.
 It may be months, or even years, before the insurance companies fully resolve any claims.
 There is a rule of evidence in Michigan called that may allow for the introduction of your memory if it is recorded immediately after the incident.